 Investing in an ERP is vital for a business in the digital world.
 However, increased digitalisation gives rise to the threat of cyber-attacks, especially in the context of cyberspace, which is considered “the largest unregulated and uncontrolled domain in the history of mankind”.
 The role of business data protection is now more urgent and imperative than ever.

 After years of development, ERP software has become more complex and flexible with various functions integrated and even the capability to connect with more devices, which has increased the number of security risks.
-Without proper security protection, the ERP system may be prone to threats of cyber criminals, putting your company’s confidential information such as financial records, product/ customer’s sensitive information, human resource data in the risk of being leaked out or becoming lost.
+Without proper security protection, the ERP system may be prone to threats of cybercriminals, putting your company’s confidential information such as financial records, product/ customer’s sensitive information, human resource data at the risk of being leaked out or becoming lost.

 In this article, we will address the most common ERP security concerns as well as the suggested precautions that SMEs should know about to fully protect your business.

 First and foremost, let’s take a brief look at some cyber threats’ facts and figures.